UaRuairc/MentalMaths/README.md

     ) -> [user_response, problem_id, keystroke_sequence, keystroke_count]
 ```

 The component judges if the answer is correct and resets the box (this had to be done due to desync issues between streamlit re-runs and the React component).
-It also records keystrokes, timings and keystroke sequences for performance analytics.
+It also records keystrokes, timings, and keystroke sequences for performance analytics.